jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 However due to the semantics of `threadWaitRead` we have to be very careful no calls to `recvfrom` are made without `epoll_wait` returning first.
 It might be possible to do this using the a similar approach to one `cocreature` developed.

 I think one would need to call `threadWaitReadSTM` *before* a call to `sendQuery` and then *wait* on it after the `sendQuery` call and before a call to `getResult`.
-I'm not positive this eliminates all races between the query thread and the notification, but otherwise one might block before `getResult` forever.
+I'm not positive this eliminates all races between the query thread and the notification thread.
+Otherwise one might block before `getResult` forever.
 Also care will have to be taken to do the same with `consumeInput` or anythiing else that can call `recvfrom` on the connection anywhere inside the `libpq` codebase.

 The advantage of this solution is it is able to use connection resources more efficently.
 This solution seems possible but easy to mess up.